fastrgv/WorldCupSokerban/README.md

 The mouse can be used to control the game viewpoint.
 The mouse wheel adjusts the eye distance;  a left button drag changes view angle;  a right button click restores the default view settings.
 MacBooks can simulate these actions, as noted below.

 Works on Macs running OSX and PCs running Windows or GNU/Linux.
+New Linux binary now runs on several linux distros!

 --------------------------